Three Minute Thesis Competition

 - Presentations are limited to a maximum of 3 minutes.
 Competitors exceeding 3 minutes will be disqualified.

-The adjudicating panel will normally consist of at least three people, who may be members of academic staff, representatives of SUPRA, or external guests.
+The adjudicating panel will normally consist of at least three people, who may be members of academic or professional staff, representatives of SUPRA, or external guests.
 The judges score each presentation out of ten for each of the three following criteria:

 - Communication style